alexmerren/design-patterns-go/README.md

-# Design Patterns in Golang
+# Design Patterns

-A repository that contains some popular design patterns implemented in Golang.
+A collection of design patterns for the Go language.

-I am basing a lot of the information contained in this repository from the book "Design Patterns: Elements of Reusable Object-Oriented Software"

-## Design Patterns

-The design patterns covered are:

 * [Behavioural](behavioural/):
     * [Command Pattern](behavioural/command/) :heavy_check_mark: